gmperez043/YAASS/README.md

 # YAASS
-Yet another arduino step sequencer
+Yet Another Arduino Step Sequencer

-YASS is a really simple MIDI 8 step sequencer / arpegiator for the Arduino.
+YAASS is a really simple MIDI 8 step sequencer for the Arduino.
 You can set a note for each step.
 It also recives MIDI data and transpose the sequence.

 The code has been developed using the Mega but it should work in other Arduinos.